 Here at the Law Offices of Howard Craig Kornberg, our best motorcycle accident lawyers in California are committed to making the roads and highways of the Golden State safer and less dangerous, which is why we asked our Los Angeles motorcycle accident attorney to outline the safety guidelines for motorcyclists to reduce the risk of collisions caused by lane splitting.

-- Make yourself visible to others: No, that does not mean screaming, waving at other motorists, or raising your arms.
+Make yourself visible to others: No, that does not mean screaming, waving at other motorists, or raising your arms.
 In fact, do not take your hands off the handlebars.
-Using daylights and wearing bright colors will suffice to let others see you from far away.
+Using daylight and wearing bright colors will suffice to let others see you from far away.

 By adhering to these simple safety rules, you can significantly reduce the risk of colliding with other motorists when splitting lanes.
 If you have been in an accident, get a free consultation from our Los Angeles motorcycle accident attorney at the Law Offices of Howard Craig Kornberg.
 Call our offices at 310-997-0904 or complete this contact form.